datahub-project/datahub/docs/how/delete-metadata.md

 datahub delete --urn "<my urn>"
 ```

 _Note: make sure you surround your urn with quotes!
-If you do not include the quotes, your terminal my misinterpret the command._
+If you do not include the quotes, your terminal may misinterpret the command._

 ## Rollback Ingestion Batch Run